verrazzano/docs/content/en/docs/setup/install/multicluster.md

    $ curl --user verrazzano:${VZPASS} "${prometheusUrl}/api/v1/query?query=node_disk_io_time_seconds_total"
    ```

-### Verifying that managed cluster logs are being collected
+### Verify that managed cluster logs are being collected

 Verify that the admin cluster is collecting logs from the managed cluster.
-The output should include records which have the name of the managed cluster in the `cluster_name` field.
+The output will include records which have the name of the managed cluster in the `cluster_name` field.

 You can find the Kibana UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/operations/_index.md" >}}).
 Create an index for `verrazzano-namespace-verrazzano-system`.
-Some log records should have the `cluster_name` field populated with the name of
+Some log records will have the `cluster_name` field populated with the name of
 the managed cluster.

 **Sample output of a Kibana screen**